 Honda offers plenty of luxury features, too, including heated and cooled seats, a heated steering wheel, a hands-free tailgate, ambient lighting, and an 11-speaker sound system.

 Honda made performance changes to improve the way the Odyssey drives.
 The new structure is stiffer, the steering is quicker, and there are new 9- and 10-speed automatic transmissions.

 Under the hood lies a new 3.5-liter V-6 that produces 280 horsepower, 32 more than last year.
 Fuel economy improves, making the Odyssey the most efficient minivan in the class, aside from the plug-in Chrysler Pacifica Hybrid.
 More effort was also made to block noise in the cabin.

 On the safety front, the new Odyssey adds such features as automatic emergency braking and forward-collision warnings, blind-spot monitors, active lane control, and adaptive cruise control.
 All but the base model get all of these features, but all models get knee airbags for the driver and front passenger.
-Honda expects top crash-test results, but no data has been published yet.
+Crash-test scores are nearly perfect.